Qamikaze/Zanders_Credit_Scoring/README.md

 Interpret: this section contains the file which uses model-agnostic methods to interpret the data.

 McNemar: this section contains the file which uses McNemar's tests to compare the output among models.
+ This file is used to perform the McNemar's test to compare the performance of different classification models.

 Models: this section contains all the used models.